Kinder Natoons Sponsorship to save endangered native wildlife

 Wombats SA has a small but enthusiastic team working tirelessly to preserve Australia's native flora and fauna - especially the southern hairy-nosed wombats.
 Environmental and man-made stresses that effect wombats and their homes are monitored, and the team does their best to ease them.
 With the help of funds from the project, they are also able to teach school children that wombats are part of our natural world and should be respected and treasured.

 FUN FACT: Wombats tend to be slow and a little bit stocky, but they can run pretty fast when they need to!
 A wombat can reach a top speed of over 35 km an hour!
 That’s almost as fast as Usain Bolt’s top recorded speed.
+How is your wombat knowledge?
+Would you like to challenge your friends?
+Download the wombat 'chatterbox' HERE.

 Southern hairy-nosed wombat (Lasiorhinus latifrons)